mycujoo/mls-android-v2/mcls-player-compose/README.md

 # MCLSPlayer Compose

-A wrapper for MCLSPlayer to make it usable in Jetpack Compose Applications
+A wrapper for MCLSPlayer to make it usable in Jetpack Compose Applications.

+## Important Note

+This module is still in Beta stage, everything you see here is subject to change. the interactivity with this module isn't complete yet, IMA integration, Analytics and Synchronizing the instance with `MediaPlayer` is still in the works.

 ## Installation